Blog

 Understanding Social Media Metrics For Your Law Firm

-Learning how to measure your law firm’s success on social media can be tricky business.
+Learning how to measure your law firm’s success on social media can be a tricky task.
 There are a lot of numbers and terms to sort through.
 Making things even more confusing, different platforms report those numbers in different ways and use different terms to describe them.

 In reality though, once you know what to look for, it’s not too hard to decipher all those reports, no matter which platform you’re looking at.
 Many people simply get lost and lose sight of what’s really important when it comes to distributing content through social media.
 The key is to cut through the noise and pay attention to the metrics that really matter.

 Let’s break down some of the most common social media metrics that your law firm should be looking at.
 These statistics will give you a good overview of how your firm’s social media profiles are performing without the need for complex calculations or deep dives through big data.
-We’ll take a look at the numbers that matter for the three platforms that you’re most likely using: Facebook, Twitter and LinkedIn.
+We’ll take a look at the numbers that matter for the platforms that you’re most likely using: Instagram, Facebook, Twitter, LinkedIn, and even TikTok.

 Where to Monitor Social Media Metrics